NATURAL AND HERBAL STRESS REMEDIES: A REVIEWHTML Full Text

 NATURAL AND HERBAL STRESS REMEDIES: A REVIEW

-Department of Biochemistry 2, King George Medical University, Lucknow, Uttar Pradesh, India
+Department of Biochemistry 2, King George Medical University, Lucknow - 226003, Uttar Pradesh, India.

-INTRODUCTION: Stress is a common phenomenon that is experienced by every individual.
-1 When stress become extreme it is harmful for the body, and hence to be treated.
-Stress is involved in the pathogenesis of a variety of diseases that includes psychiatric disorders such as depression and anxiety, immunosuppression, endocrine disorders including diabetes peptic ulcer, hypertension, cognitive dysfunction and ulcerative colitis.2
+INTRODUCTION: Stress is a common phenomenon that is experienced by every individual 1.
+When stress becomes extreme, it is harmful to the body, and hence to be treated.
+Stress is involved in the pathogenesis of a variety of diseases that includes psychiatric disorders such as depression and anxiety, immunosuppression, endocrine disorders including diabetes peptic ulcer, hypertension, cognitive dysfunction, and ulcerative colitis 2.

 Stress has close connections with various dysfunctions of the body.
 It is a response of the body to the diverse aversive assaults, which threaten internal homeostasis.
-It is known to alter the physiological homeostasis of the organism and results in breakdown of integrated adaptational processes in response to extreme environmental stimulus.
-3
+It is known to alter the physiological homeostasis of the organism and results in the breakdown of integrated adaptational processes in response to extreme environmental stimulus 3.
+The body reacts to such a situation by eliciting various autonomic, endocrinal and visceral responses in a variety of situations, e.g. release of hormones like cortisol and adrenalin 4.

-Body reacts to such a situation by eliciting various autonomic, endocrinal and visceral responses in variety of situations, for e.g. release of hormones like cortisol and adrenalin.4 Disruptions of gastric mucosal integrity have been reported during stress.
+Disruptions of gastric mucosal integrity have been reported during stress.
 Both peripheral and central mechanisms seem to regulate these changes.
-These lead to an increased heart rate, B.P. and metabolic rate, all intended to increase the overall performance and ability of body to overcome challenge.
-But beyond threshold these factors can be damaging.5 Stress has been postulated to be involved in pathogenesis of variety of diseased states, for eg, psychiatric disorders like depression and anxiety, immunosuppression, endocrine disorders including diabetes mellitus, male impotency, cognitive dysfunction, peptic ulcer, hypertension and ulcerative colitis.6
+These lead to an increased heart rate, B.P., and metabolic rate, all intended to increase the overall performance and ability of the body to overcome the challenge.
+But beyond the threshold, these factors can be damaging 5.
+Stress has been postulated to be involved in the pathogenesis of a variety of diseased states, for, e.g., psychiatric disorders like depression and anxiety, immuno-suppression, endocrine disorders including diabetes mellitus, male impotence, cognitive dysfunction, peptic ulcer, hypertension, and ulcerative colitis 6.

-In other words Stress is the body’s reaction to any stimuli that disturb its equilibrium.
-When the equilibrium of various hormones is altered the effect of these changes can be detrimental to the immune system.
+In other words, stress is the body’s reaction to any stimuli that disturb its equilibrium.
+When the equilibrium of various hormones has altered the effect of these changes can be detrimental to the immune system.
 A stressful event can trigger the "fight-or-flight" response, causing hormones such as adrenaline and cortisol to surge through the body.
 A little bit of stress, known as "acute stress," can be exciting-it keeps us active and alert.
 But long-term, or "chronic stress," can have detrimental effects on health.
-You may not be able to control the stressors in your world, but you can alter your reaction to them.7, 8
+You may not be able to control the stressors in your world, but you can alter your reaction to them 7, 8.

-The stress hormones released by the adrenals during episodes of fear and anxiety also affect white blood cells, the infection-fighting army within our blood.
-Initially, the surge of brain and adrenal hormones that accompanies stress causes an increase in circulating white blood cells.
+The Effect of Stress on the Immune System: The stress hormones released by the adrenals during episodes of fear and anxiety also affect white blood cells, the infection-fighting army within our blood.
+Initially, the surge of the brain and adrenal hormones that accompanies stress causes an increase in circulating white blood cells.
 When cortisol remains high, however, white blood cell numbers are reduced.
-As stress, anxiety, or depression continue unabated over weeks or months, output of the adrenal hormone cortisol is consistently high and white blood cell numbers remain reduced.11
+As stress, anxiety, or depression continue unabated over weeks or months, the output of the adrenal hormone cortisol is consistently high and white blood cell numbers remain reduced 11.

 TABLE 1: SOME IMPORTANT HERBAL DRUGS TO REDUCE STRESS